rileyhales/saber-hbc/README.md

 equivalent formats that can be read by `geopandas`.
 1. Geopackage drainage Lines (usually delineated center lines) and catchments/subbasins (polygons) in the watershed.
 The attribute tables for both should contain (at least) the following entries for each feature:
-    - An identifier column (alphanumeric) labeled `model_id`.
+    - An identifier column (alphanumeric) labeled `model_id`
-    - The ID of the next downstream reach/subbasin
+    - The ID of the next downstream reach/subbasin labeled `downstream_model_id`
-    - The stream order of each reach/subbasin
+    - The stream order of each reach/subbasin labeled `order`
-    - Cumulative upstream drainage area
+    - Cumulative upstream drainage area labeled
     - The x coordinate of the centroid of each feature (precalculated for faster results later)
     - The y coordinate of the centroid of each feature (precalculated for faster results later)
 2. Geopackage points representing the location of each of the river gauging stations available.
 The attribute table